CacheControl/json-rules-engine/docs/engine.md

 this option on will cause the engine to treat unresolvable condition references as failed conditions. (default: false)

+`replaceFactsInEventParams` - By default when rules succeed or fail the events emitted are clones of the event in the rule declaration.
+When setting this option to true the parameters on the events will be have any fact references resolved. (default: false)

 `pathResolver` - Allows a custom object path resolution library to be used. (default: `json-path` syntax).
 See [custom path resolver](./rules.md#condition-helpers-custom-path-resolver) docs.

 ### engine.addFact(String id, Function [definitionFunc], Object [options])